klekomtsev/text_classification_and_similarity/README.md

 Step 1:

-Goal: Gender classification based on a name.
+Goal: gender classification based on a name.

-Dataset: Dataset containing 5000 first names.
+Dataset contains 5000 first names.

 Approach:
 Naive Bayes on the last, last two and first character in each name.